foreversd/forever-monitor/README.md

     'outFile': 'path/to/file', // Path to log output from child stdout 'errFile': 'path/to/file', // Path to log output from child stderr

     //
+    // Custom eventing options
+    //
+    "stdoutEventName" : "stdout" // This event will be fired on every child_process.on("stdout") "stderrEventName" : "stderr" // This event will be fired on every child_process.on("stderr")

+    //
+    // Debug options to have a more refined debuggable logging
+    //
+    "debug": {
+      "prefix": "[DBG -%%-]" // %% will be replaced by the function (debug/log/warn/error)
+      "loglevel": 4 // 4 -> silent, 3 -> only error, 2-> error and warning 1-> error,warning,log, 0 -> everything
+    }

+    //
     // ### function parseCommand (command, args)
     // #### @command {String} Command string to parse